-Certain products are exempt from the requirement to declare soy e.g. soybean derivatives that are a tocopherol or a phytosterol (sub-subparagraph 1.2.3-4(1)(b)(vii)(B)).
+Certain products are exempt from the requirement to declare soy e.g. soybean derivatives that are a tocopherol or a phytosterol (see subsection 1.2.3-4(4) and the table to section S9-3).
 However these exemptions do not apply to whey from soybean, which is the ingredient used during the production of this enzyme.

-2.2.4 Risk management conclusion
+2.3.4 Risk management conclusion

 The risk management conclusion is to permit the enzyme, β -amylase (EC 3.2.1.2) sourced from soybean (Glycine max).
-If approved, the permission will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
-The technological purpose of this enzyme is use as a processing aid in starch processing to produce maltose syrup.
+The permission will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
+The technological purpose of this enzyme is use as a processing aid in starch processing to manufacture maltose syrup.
 The maximum level at which the enzyme may be present in the food is an amount consistent with GMP.
-Labelling requirements will apply if soy is present in a food for sale to inform soy-allergic individuals.
+Existing labelling requirements will apply if soy is present in a food for sale to inform soy-allergic individuals.

-2.3 Risk communication
+2.4 Risk communication

-2.3.1 Consultation
+2.4.1 Consultation